Dark matter and lepton flavour phenomenology in a singlet-doublet scotogenic model: Introduction

 \section{Introduction}

 Particle physics beyond the Standard Model (BSM) is well motivated by many arguments from both theory considerations and experimental observations.

-Among the latter, two important observations clearly call for new physics.
+Among the latter, three important observations clearly call for new physics.
 First, the existence of cold dark matter (DM) in the Universe \cite{Planck} remains unexplained.
 Second, the discovery of their oscillations \cite{KamLand} implies that the neutrinos are massive, although there is no corresponding mass term in the Standard Model.
+Finally, the baryon asymmetry observed in the Universe \cite{Planck} cannot be explained without invoking physics beyond the Standard Model.

 One of the classical approaches to address dark matter relies on the so-called Weakly Interacting Massive Particle (WIMP) paradigm.
 Such a massive, electrically neutral, and stable particle may achieve the observed dark matter relic density through thermal freeze-out.
 However, in absence of direct experimental evidence, there is no consensus about the exact nature of the WIMP dark matter candidate.